crs4/pydoop/docs/installation.rst

   python setup.py build

-Hadoop installed from Cloudera Debian packages ..............................................
+Hadoop Installed from Cloudera Debian Packages ..............................................

 If you have installed Hadoop on Debian/Ubuntu using the packages